ukitgroup/mass-labeling/docs/cli/import.md

 #### Arguments

-* `--in` - path to the file with scores.
+* `--in` - path to the file with rates.
 Default: `data/import/modelRates.json`.
 And the default could be changed under the _System_ tab in the _Setting_ menu.

 An input file is a `json` file which contains the `item` array.
 Each `item` satisfies the following format: